-The Dixie Chicks entered the country music world with blazing vocals, banjos and fiddles and a spirit that would take the Texas trio to superstar status.
+The trio formerly known as The Dixie Chicks entered the country music world with blazing vocals, banjos and fiddles, and a spirit that would take the Texas trio to superstar status.
 Natalie Maines, Martie Maguire and Emily Strayer released their debut album Wide Open Spaces in 1998 to critical and public acclaim.
-Three platinum selling albums and a couple world tours later, rumors are swirling that a new album is on the way.
-With the hope of new music on the horizon, we’re looking back at some of the best of the best from the band’s discography.
-From an anthem for the outspoken to a dreamy country love song, here are our picks for the 15 best Dixie Chicks songs.
+Three platinum-selling albums and a couple of world tours later, they released their 2020 album Gaslighter — their first album in 14 years.

 From their 2006 album Taking the Long Way, the gorgeous and soothing "Easy Silence" indicated that the trio was as at home in the adult contemporary realm as they were in the world of country music.

 The fun and sassy "I Can Love You Better" served as the trio's debut single.
 The song hit No. 7 on the Billboard country chart in 1998.

 From their debut album Wide Open Spaces, "You Were Mine" is a heartbreaker about a broken marriage.
 Alongside album cuts "Loving Arms" and "Once You've Loved Somebody," the song proved the Chicks' were as adept at telling tales of pain and loss as ones of new beginnings.
 The song was written by members Martie Maguire and Emily Strayer.

 Written by Eric Silver and Natalie Maines, the stark and moody "Without You" was the fifth single from the group's 1999 album Fly.